 Your child’s career aspirations are very important to us and we’re on hand to support them from their first days at College, throughout their time with us and then beyond completion of their qualifications.
 All students receive their own personalised support including one to one guidance, events and initiatives.
 Whichever campus your child is learning at, they will receive a consistent, first class service from the Careers team.

-During the time your child is at College there may be some expenditure necessary.
-Students are expected to purchase –
+During the time your child is at College, there may be some expenditure necessary.
+Students are expected to pay for –

 The College offers a range of support and guidance with travel support, including help with travel routes, timetables and passes.

 We are committed to ensuring every student feels safe and cared for within College.
-Our Student Capability & Disciplinary Policy is available to download in our Policies section.
+Our Back on Track Policy is available to download in our Policies section.
 Parents should report any incidents of bullying to any member of staff.